artkeller/CYFRAM/SIZING.md

   SPI+I2C-combined Pro is the number to watch if the application is already RAM-constrained (e.g. large buffers, multiple Serial/String use) — worth profiling per-project rather than assuming headroom.

+## Design note (not a memory question, but found during this analysis)

+Legacy's I2C driver has a fourth function, `FRAM_I2C_Current_Read()`, that reads from wherever the F-RAM's internal address pointer currently sits — no address argument, a hardware-protocol shortcut for sequential reads without re-sending the address each time.
+It is demonstrated in `examples/FRAM_I2C_Example_2/FRAM_I2C_Example_2.ino`.

+**`CY_I2C_FRAM` (Pro) intentionally does not carry this over.** The address pointer lives inside the chip, not in the program, and I2C has no bus arbitration to protect it — any other access to the same chip (other code, an ISR, a second bus master, a retried transaction) silently moves the pointer without the next call noticing; the read still ACKs, it just returns data from the wrong address with no error code to catch it.
+That is incompatible with Pro's design goal of bounds-checked, explicitly-addressed operations, and with the shared-bus-safety finding in `THREAT_MODEL.md`.
+See `MIGRATION.md` for the full rationale and migration guidance for code that relies on it.

 ## ESP32 — not measured in this environment